-Luladas are lulo fruit, water, ice and sugar and it is one of the most traditional drinks in the Valle de Cauca region, something that is refreshing and delicious on a hot day (which is often here)
+Luladas are lulo (one of the exotic Colombian fruits), water, ice and sugar and it is one of the most traditional drinks in the Valle de Cauca region, something that is refreshing and delicious on a hot day (which is pretty much always here)

 Cholados are decadent fruit and ice cream mixed together, a sticky sweet mess that you’ve got to eat before the heat tops it off.

 Raspodos are basically like shaved ice you may already know and love, topped with your favorite flavor or something new and exotic.

 Be sure to try and taste all three!